isabella232/asset-compute.en/help/api.md

   ```

 * **401 Unauthorized**: When the request does not have valid [authentication](#authentication-and-authorization).
 An example might be an invalid access token or invalid API key.
 * **403 Forbidden**: When the request does not have valid [authorization](#authentication-and-authorization).
-An example might be a valid access token, but the Adobe Developer Console integration (technical account) is not subscribed to all required services.
+An example might be a valid access token, but the Adobe Developer Console project (technical account) is not subscribed to all required services.
 * **429 Too many requests**: When the system is overloaded by this client or in general.
 Clients should retry with an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
 The body will be empty.
 * **4xx error**: When there was any other client error and registration failed.
 Usually a JSON response such as this is returned, although that is not guaranteed for all errors: